In-depth Cultural Tours & Trips in Mexico

 Mexico's cultural heritage comes alive at Janitzio's Purépecha community and Patzcuaro's artisan markets.
 The tour includes UNESCO sites like Morelia's historic center and Cabañas Hospice.
 Traditional tequila-making awaits at Mundo Cuervo distillery, followed by visits to colonial San Miguel de Allende.

-Duration 12 days Destinations Mexico City, Tepoztlan, Cuernavaca, Taxco, Acapulco, Ixtapa-Zihuatanejo, Patzcuaro, Morelia, Cuitzeo, GuadalajaraSee all destinations Age Range up to 85 year olds Operator Europamundo From
+Duration 12 days Destinations Mexico City, Tepoztlan, Cuernavaca, Taxco, Acapulco, Ixtapa-Zihuatanejo, Patzcuaro, Morelia, Cuitzeo, GuadalajaraSee all destinations Age Range All Ages Welcome Operator Europamundo From $2,760

 Tzotzil traditions thrive in San Juan Chamula's syncretic church alongside textile artisans in Zinacantán.
 UNESCO's Fiesta Grande in Chiapa de Corzo, colonial architecture, and Mayan history at Palenque archaeological zone feature expert cultural guides.